Robocup-simplus/simplus_vrep/README.md

 - Show scoreboard.

 ### Robot Controlling
-Simplus V-Rep supports lots of programming languages (e.g. Scratch, Python, GO, C, C++, Obejctive C, JAVA, Node.js, ... etc) which makes it available for any age, & any paroblem!
+The Robot Controlling code developed by the teams will be placed here.
+Simplus V-Rep supports lots of programming languages (e.g. **Scratch**, **Python**, GO, C, C++, Obejctive C, JAVA, Node.js, ... etc) which makes it available for any age, & any paroblem!

+The developing team have prepared 2 sample codes moving one for Scratch, and an other for Python (more samples will be provided if needed).

 ## System Requirements
 -----------------------